• Home

 He was formerly Founder and CEO of GovBrain.
-GovBrain is a FinTech company that automatically predicts world events using machine learning and artificial intelligence.
+GovBrain was a FinTech company that automatically predicted world events using machine learning and artificial intelligence.

 Previously he was a foreign policy intelligence analyst at The Langley Intelligence Group Network, a digital geopolitical risk and private intelligence firm in the nation's capital.